Vietnam.vn - Nền tảng quảng bá Việt Nam

 bna_chuot 9.jpg

-In late September, the field mouse catching business in Duc Thanh commune, Yen Thanh district, begins its peak season of the year.
+In late September, the field mouse catching business in Duc Thanh commune, Yen Thanh district begins its peak season of the year.
 Therefore, when arriving in Duc Thanh commune, you will see many places selling field mice.
-Ms. Nguyen Thi Ha in Quyet Thang hamlet 2 said that field mice are usually made by burning straw.
-A layer of straw is spread, then the mouse is placed on top, then covered with another layer of straw and lit on fire until the fur is evenly burned.
+Ms. Nguyen Thi Ha in Quyet Thang hamlet 2 said that field mice are usually caught by burning straw.
+A layer of straw is spread, then the mouse is placed on top, then covered with another layer of straw and lit on fire to burn until the fur is evenly burned.
 Photo: Xuan Hoang

 bna_chuot 2 (1).jpg

-Field mice sold to customers must be alive.
-Only when customers request to be butchered will they be processed.
+Field mice sold to customers must be alive; they will only be butchered if the customer requests it.
 Photo: Xuan Hoang

 bna_chuot 2 (2).jpg